isomerpages/singapore-customs-old/_about-us/07a2-TradeNet-Solution-Providers.md

 ## How to be a TradeNet Front-end Solution Provider?

-Those interested to provide a TradeNet front-end solution can email to  [Customs_tradenet@customs.gov.sg](mailto:Customs_tradenet@customs.gov.sg)with the following information for our assessment:
+Those interested to provide a TradeNet front-end solution can email to  [Customs_tradenet@customs.gov.sg](mailto:Customs_tradenet@customs.gov.sg) with the following information for our assessment:

 -   Company name and background
 -   Person in charge and contact number